-- 1. Elect eight directors for a term of one year; - 2.
-Amend the Amended and Restated Certificate of Incorporation, as amended, of the Company (the "Certificate of Incorporation") in Article IV, Section A, to increase the number of authorized shares of the Company's Common Stock from 100,000,000 to [150,000,000]; - 3.
-Amend the Certificate of Incorporation, in Section 2(b) of the Certificate of Designations of the Rights and Preferences (the "Certificate of Designations") of the 9.375% Series A Cumulative Redeemable Perpetual Preferred Stock (the "Series A Preferred Stock") to change the dividend payment date from quarterly to monthly on the Business Day closest but not beyond the end of each calendar month; - Amend the Company's 2013 Stock Incentive Plan, as amended, to increase the number of shares of the Company's Common Stock issuable thereunder from 10,000,000 to [13,000,000]; - 5.
-Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2020; - 6.
+- 1. Elect eight directors for a term of one year; - Amend the Amended and Restated Certificate of Incorporation, as amended, of the Company (the "Certificate of Incorporation") in Article IV, Section A, to increase the number of authorized shares of the Company's Common Stock from 150,000,000 to 170,000,000; - 3.
+Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021; - 4.
 Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.

-Only those stockholders of record as of the close of business on April 20, 2020, are entitled to vote at the Annual Meeting or any postponements or adjournments thereof.
-A complete list of stockholders entitled to vote at the Annual Meeting will be available for your inspection, 10 days preceding our Annual Meeting, at our offices located at 2 Gansevoort Street, New York, New York 10014, between the hours of 10:00 a.m. and 5:00 p.m., local time, each business day.
+Only those stockholders of record as of the close of business on April 20, 2021, are entitled to vote at the Annual Meeting or any postponements or adjournments thereof.
+A complete list of stockholders entitled to vote at the Annual Meeting will be available for your inspection 10 days preceding our Annual Meeting, at our offices located at 2 Gansevoort Street, New York, New York 10014, between the hours of 10:00 a.m. and 5:00 p.m., local time, each business day, or if we determine that a physical in-person inspection is not practicable, such list of stockholders may be made available electronically, upon request.